projectchrono/chrono/docs/introduction/introduction_doxygen.md

-Introduction {#introduction}
+About Doxygen {#introduction_doxygen}
 ==========================
-The Chrono::Engine is a C++ library of tools for physics simulation (multibody dynamics, kinematics, etc.).
+Chrono is a C++ library of tools for physics simulation (multibody dynamics, kinematics, etc.).
 This documentation is an important part of it.
 If you have any questions or suggestions, just send a email to the author of the engine, Alessandro Tasora (tasora (at) deltaknowledge.com).

 \section links Links